If you’re active, you expect your body to cooperate.

 If a joint is rotated, stretching won’t reposition it.

-If muscles are holding the pelvis out of position, stretching won’t retrain control.
-These muscles are getting tight because of the misalignment, they’re hanging on to stabilize.
+If muscles are holding the pelvis out of position, stretching will not retrain control.

 That’s why mobility gains disappear.